Pleurotus ostreatus

-Pleurotus ostreatus (commonly known the oyster mushroom, grey oyster mushroom, oyster fungus, hiratake, or pearl oyster mushroom).
-Found in temperate and subtropical forests around the world, it is a popular edible mushroom.
+Pleurotus ostreatus, commonly known as the oyster mushroom, grey oyster mushroom, oyster fungus, hiratake, or pearl oyster mushroom, is a popular edible mushroom found in temperate and subtropical forests around the world.

 Name

 Both the Latin and common names refer to the shape of the fruiting body.
 The Latin pleurotus (side-ear) refers to the sideways growth of the stem with respect to the cap, while the Latin ostreatus (and the English common name, oyster) refers to the shape of the cap which resembles the bivalve of the same name.
 The oyster reference may also derive from the slippery texture of the mushroom.

 Description

 The cap is broad, fan or oyster-shaped, and 2–30 cm wide.
 In the wild, it ranges from white to gray or brown; the margin is inrolled when young, smooth and often somewhat lobed or wavy.
 The flesh is white, firm, and varies in thickness due to stipe arrangement.
 The stipe, if present, is up to 4 cm long and thick, off-center and attaching laterally to wood.
 The gills are whitish, sometimes becoming yellowish, and decurrent if a stalk is present.
 The spore print is white to lilac-gray, and best viewed on a dark background.
 The mushroom has the bittersweet aroma of benzaldehyde or bitter almonds.